sahilIT2020/gluuQAAutomation/README.md

  # How to view the test result
+ 1. Open a new terminal
+ 1. Navigate to the project `cd gluuQAAutomation`

- 1. Run the command: `mvn spring-boot:run`
+ 1. Run this command twice: `mvn spring-boot:run`
  1. Navigate to: `http://localhost:8080`